caendesilva/Laradocgen/resources/docs/getting-started.md

 The main folder is in `resources/docs`.
 This is where we store all the markdown files.
 As you can see there is currently an `index.md` file.
 This will be converted into the `index.html`.

-We also have a media directory that stores images and the stylesheet.
-You can add custom styles here, but you may need to merge them manually when updating the package.
+We also have a media directory that stores images and the default stylesheet.
+> If you want to add custom styles, create a file called `custom.css` inside the media directory.
+The compiler will automatically merge and include it.

 Next, we have the `linkIndex.yml` which contains a simple list of the markdown filenames (without the extension).
 The order of these files determine the order they appear in the sidebar.